adamrudolf-becube/cpp-cheatsheet/README.md

 Move semantics are highly bound to [rvalue references](#lvalue-vs-rvalue).

-To be short, an rvalue reference is a reference to point to a nameless, temporary object.
+To be short, an rvalue reference is a reference to a nameless, temporary object.
 As they are temporary, they are safe to be moved from.

 #### Move constructors and move assignment operators

 They are similar to the copy constructors and copy assignment operators.

-The technical difference is that they accept rvalue references.
+The technical difference is that - while copy operations accept reference or the object itself, a.k.a. lvalues, - the move operations accept rvalue references.
+Again: **copy: lvalue, move: rvalue**.

-The semantic difference is that they should just start pointing to the resources of the object they got in the parameter ("stealing" its resources), and then invalidate the origin (creating a hollow object with `nullptr`s for example).
+The semantic difference is that they should just start pointing to the resources of the object they got in the parameter ("stealing" its resources), and then invalidate the origin (creating a hollow object with `nullptr`s).

 In case of move assignment, it's important to check if the origin and destination is not the same (`&other != this`), otherwise when you make the origin release the resource, `this` releases them too so no one has the pointer any more.

-The original object might not get destroyed during the copy itself (Bob doesn't kill Alice by aquiring her car), the original's pointer gets invalidated.
-It means that Alice still has a pointer to a car, but it's an invalid nullpointer.
-So when Alice normally goes out of scope, she can safely delete her pointer, a.k.a. freeing up the resources she is pointing at, because that will not point to an actual address any more, and Bob can keep using the car after Alice died.
+The original object owner does not get destroyed during the copy itself (Bob doesn't kill Alice by aquiring her house), but the original's pointer gets invalidated.
+It means that Alice still has a pointer to a house, but it's an invalid nullpointer.
+So when Alice normally goes out of scope, she can safely delete her pointer, a.k.a. freeing up the resources she is pointing at, because that will not point to an actual address any more, like sending the demolition crew to a nonexistend address.
+They will no destroy any houses.
+Bob can keep using the house.

 Epmhasize again, that invalidating the original's pointer is important, because oherwise if the original owner goes out of scope it will probably try to delete the resource.
 If it still points to the resource, it will delete the real resource and the new owner will also be unable to use it.